Kernel Ridge Regression Inference: Nonasymptotic couplings

+Theorem~\ref{thm:gauss-main} is a nonasymptotic coupling for an empirical process.
+Such nonasymptotic couplings are important for approximating KRR, since $U_i$ depends on $\lambda$ and thus varies with the sample size.

+On the right hand side, we obtain a bound for any truncation $m$ of the spectrum.
+The former term reflects the quality of the bounded-vector Gaussian coupling for the initial $m$ eigenfunctions, which we isometrically embed into $\R^m$ and analyze using a recent, sharp result of \citet{eldan2020clt}.
+For KRR, we can choose $a=\lambda^{-1}\left(\kappa^2\norm{f_0} + \kappa\bar\sigma\right)$.
+The latter term in the bound is the local width, i.e. the tail sum of eigenvalues after the threshold.
+For KRR, we verify that

-By contrast, we obtain the rate $\log^2(p)/\sqrt{n} + \sigma(\Sigma, \log p)$ for strong approximation in $H$-norm, hence also in $L^\infty$.
-Such improvements are specific to the RKHS setting, where we can exploit compatibility between the projection technique of \cite{gotze2011estimates} and the finite dimensional $\ell^2$ couplings of \citet{zaitsev1987estimates} and \citet{buzun2022strong}; see the proof sketch below.
-It seems this combination had not been applied to the RKHS before, where it is especially powerful, implying approximation in sup-norm with very good dependence on complexity.
+This finite dimensional projection technique is established \cite{gotze2011estimates}.
+It seems it has not been applied to the RKHS before, where it is especially powerful, implying approximation in $\sup$ norm with very good dependence on model complexity.

-An open question for future work is how to sharply apply the improved max-norm couplings in \citet{chernozhuokov2022improved}, and similar results, to the RKHS setting.
-For example, it appears that the finite dimensional results on max-statistics of \citet{lopes2020bootstrapping,lopes2022central} are not directly applicable.\footnote{To apply finite-dimensional results on max-statistics, reduce $\sup_{x \in S}|S_n(x)| = \sup_{x \in S}|\bk{S_n}{k_x}|$ to a finite dimensional max by covering the index set $\{k_x|x \in S\}$. \citet[Assumption 2.2(ii)]{lopes2020bootstrapping} requires coordinates to have correlation at most $1-\eps_0$, for all $n$; it is well-suited for $\sup_{k\in{\mathbb{N}}}|\bk{S_n}{e_k}|$ rather than $\sup_{x \in S}|S_n(x)|$.} \end{remark}

-\begin{remark}[Strong approximation] Our result for bounded $U_i$ actually implies strong approximation in the traditional sense, i.e.~control of $\max_{j \le n}\snorm{n^{-1/2}\sum_{i=1}^j U_i - Z_i}$, at the same rate.
-This follows from combining our more detailed Proposition \ref{prop:technical} with \citet[Theorem 1.1.5]{delapena1999sums}. \end{remark}
+Our proof strategy is classical, yet it appears to use the right tools for the job.
+Compared to highly general results that apply beyond the RKHS, e.g.~\citet{chernozhukov2014gaussian,chernozhukov2016empirical} and related works, we improve the mode and rate of Gaussian coupling within the RKHS.
+In particular, we obtain stronger forms of approximation, and faster rates, by focusing on Hilbert norms.
+This strategy appears uniquely suited to the RKHS setting, where we can analyze Gaussian approximation in a Hilbert norm then transfer it to the $\sup$ norm.
+See Appendix~\ref{sec:zaitsev} for formal details.